SteveAyre/uuid2bin/README.md

 #### Functions

-This module includes two functions to convert a UUID into the ordered binary format and the other way around.
+This module includes functions to convert a UUID into the binary format and the other way around, and a function to validate UUIDs in their string form.

+The functions all attempt to be compatible for input and output with the MySQL 8.0 functions.

 The functions are:
+* `is_uuid(string)`
-- `is_uuid(string)` - check if a string is a valid UUID of the 3 formats supported by MySQL 8.0
+  * Check if a string is a valid UUID of the 3 formats supported by MySQL 8.0.
+    * 6ccd780cbaba102695640040f4311e29
+    * 6ccd780c-baba-1026-9564-0040f4311e29
+    * {6ccd780c-baba-1026-9564-0040f4311e29}
+  * Returns 0 or 1, or NULL if string is null.
-- `uuid_to_bin(string)` `uuid_to_bin(string, swap_flag)` - convert a uuid string into the binary format, optionally reordering the timestamp if swap_flag is 1
+* `uuid_to_bin(string)` / `uuid_to_bin(string, swap_flag)`
+  * Convert a UUID string (see above) into the binary format.
+  * Optionally reorder the timestamp if swap_flag is 1 (the default is 0).
+  * Returns a BINARY(16)
-- `bin_to_uuid(string)` `bin_to_uuid(string, swap_flag)` - convert the binary format into the uuid string, optionally reordering the timestamp if swap_flag is 1
+* `bin_to_uuid(string)` / `bin_to_uuid(string, swap_flag)`
+  * Convert the binary format into the UUID string
+  * Optionally reorders the timestamp if swap_flag is 1 (the default is 0).

-The output of bin_to_uuid is the dashed format to be compatible with the MySQL 8.0 version.
+  * Returns a CHAR(36), eg 6ccd780c-baba-1026-9564-0040f4311e29

-Note that all these functions are deterministic.
+Note that all these functions are deterministic and therefore replication safe.

 #### Compilation